-The cryptocurrency market, just like every other market is greatly impacted by the news.
-This impact can be good or bad, and it’s important as a cryptocurrency trader to keep tabs on what’s going on with your favorite projects.
+Cryptocurrency market, just like every other market is greatly affected by news.
+This effect can be good or bad, and it’s important as a cryptocurrency trader to keep tabs on what’s going on with your favourite projects.

 If you do, then you could put yourself into a position which could allow you to make a great profit.
 However, if you don’t, then it’s possible that your investments could suffer from it.

 Cryptocurrency is still not heavily regulated, and that means that there could be a good deal of market manipulation going on under the surface.
-Traders who are new to cryptocurrencies need to be wary of this and protect themselves and their nest eggs.
+Traders who are new to cryptocurrencies need to beware of this and protect themselves and their nest eggs.

 Examples of fear uncertainty and doubt in crypto sphere

 Jimmy is interested in a particular token, but there seems to be a good amount of hostility surrounding it.
 There are numerous people spreading rumours about a partnership falling through and it’s causing investors to get antsy.

 The price of the crypto asset has been ticking down over time, but while others are worried, Jimmy has been doing his research.
 He’s seen no evidence to substantiate these claims of falling out with the project’s partner, and he believes that this may simply be FUD.

 He decides to take advantage of the situation and buy himself some tokens.
 After a while, the FUD is proven to be wrong.
 The partnership goes through and everyone who sold at a loss as the price collapsed struggles to get back in, driving up the price.
 Jimmy makes a nice profit on his play because he didn’t fall prey to FUD.